Limits on the mass of compact objects in Ho\v{r}ava-Lifshitz gravity: Acknowledgements

-\acknowledgments I would like to thank M.-I.\ Park for the helpful discussion.
+I would like to thank M.-I.\ Park, G.\ Kang and J.\ Kim for the helpful discussion.
 This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No.\ 2021R1A2C1093059).